County at 'Medium' Risk Level

 Across The Region

-The City continues to monitor the latest Coronavirus updates from the Centers for Disease Control, the Illinois Department of Public Health and Kane County Health Department.
-People are encouraged to stay home, follow social distancing guidelines and avoid large gatherings.
+The City continues to monitor the latest coronavirus updates from the Centers for Disease Control, the Illinois Department of Public Health and Kane County Health Department.

-Even with the spread of the virus locally and across the country, health experts are asking the public to stay calm and educate themselves about the facts.
+Health experts are asking the public to educate themselves about the facts.
 In that effort, the City has highlighted resources from the three health agencies.